-This chapter reviewed the importance of positioning the front desk to allow front office personnel a view of guests who enter the lobby from the street entrance and elevators to underscore the hotel's responsibility for guest security for the guest.
+This chapter reviewed the importance of positioning the front desk to allow front office personnel a view of guests who enter the lobby from the street entrance and elevators.
 The guest's first impression is enhanced by the ambience, physical appearance, and orderliness of the equipment and personnel.
 The front office manager must establish a balance between guest service and work processing to allow for efficiency.

 This chapter examined the use of computers by a hotel property, particularly in the front office.
 Deciding to purchase a computer system and choosing the system begins with a thorough needs analysis, a detailed procedure that allows the front office manager (and other department managers) to assess the value of automating particular systems.
 The process of evaluating software is a prime prerequisite in determining which computer applications best meet the needs of a particular property.
-The front office manager should also evaluate the hardware needed to operate the selected software package.
+The front office manager will also want to evaluate the hardware needed to operate the selected software package.
 The decision to adopt a system is further clarified by considering vendor claims concerning operation, installation, training, backup power sources, and the maintenance agreement.
-The financial considerations of purchasing or leasing complete the computer decision.
+The financial considerations of purchasing or leasing will complete the computer decision.
 Front office managers should be aware of the computer applications-reservations, registration, room status, posting, call accounting, checkout, night audit, inquiries/reports, back office, housekeeping, food and beverage, maintenance, security, marketing and sales, personnel, electronic mail, and time clock-of a property management system as they relate to the successful operation of a front office.

-End-of-Chapter Questions
+End of Chapter Questions